Radical translation

 Radical translation is a thought experiment in Word and Object, a major philosophical work from American philosopher Willard Van Orman Quine.
 It is used as an introduction to his theory of the indeterminacy of translation, and specifically to prove the point of inscrutability of reference.
-Using this concept of radical translation, Quine paints a setting where a linguist discovers a native linguistic community whose linguistic system is completely unrelated to any language familiar to the linguist.
+Quine paints a setting where a linguist discovers a native linguistic community whose linguistic system is completely unrelated to any language familiar to the linguist.
+It's called "radical translation" because the language is radically (completely) unknown.
 Quine then describes the steps taken by the linguist while attempting to fully translate this unfamiliar language based on the only data available: the events happening around the linguist combined with the verbal and non-verbal behaviour of natives.

 Direct translation

 As a first step, the linguist will use direct translation on occasion sentences.
 Hearing a lot of utterances of the one-word-sentence 'Gavagai' whenever the linguist sees rabbits, he suspects the one-word-sentence 'Rabbit' to be the correct translation and starts a process of questioning and pointing until he is reasonably certain that the native has the verbal disposition to assent to 'Gavagai' if seeing the stimulus, a rabbit.
 This stimulus is the affirmative stimulus meaning of 'Gavagai', and the linguist can conclude this is a correct translation.